ChenZhu-Xie/xczphysics_SilverBullet/Daydream/👁️‍🗨💡 使用 LLMs 中的一些迷思.md

 # 压缩后

-## Humans as the “Natural Selectors” of LLMs
+## Humans as the "Natural Selectors" of LLMs

 Both the use and the training of LLM resembles a process of natural selection: preserving every advantageous variation it produces. #abstract